Free English and maths winter workshops!

 But the first term back doesn’t have to be a daunting one.
 In fact, for many children, making the most of the first term back at school is key to making the academic year a success.

 That’s why we’ve focused our workshops on the areas children find most challenging.
 More than half (55%) of children in their first and second years of school struggle with blending and segmenting.
-Time is the second area of difficulty in maths for primary school children and comprehension is most challenging for 56% for children in their third year of studies.**
+Time is the second area of difficulty in maths for primary school children and comprehension is most challenging for 56% of children in their third year of studies.**

 All of our maths and English tuition centres across the country are offering free workshops which will cover a range of topics including phonics, time telling, creative writing, and word problems to help children feel confident with these common areas of difficulty.
 All children in the local community are welcome, giving them the opportunity to visit the centre, make some friends and enjoy some fun interactive workshops!